Sexual Abuse

 - Fraternities/Sororities

-Sexual abuse is a crime, and may be prosecuted as such.
+If you were sexually assaulted, the assailant has committed a crime and therefore, they should be prosecuted.
 However, the purpose of a criminal trial is different from that of a civil trial, as is the applicable burden of proof.
 While restitution is ordered in some criminal cases, the key goals of a criminal prosecution are to punish the defendant and to protect society, not to compensate individual victims.

-You Can File a Sexual Abuse Claim Even if Your Abuser Was Acquitted at a Criminal Trial
+You Can File a Sexual Assault Claim Even if Your Abuser Was Acquitted at a Criminal Trial

 In Georgia, any criminal prosecution (or lack thereof) does not impact your right to pursue a civil suit.
-You are free to file a civil sexual abuse claim whether:
+You are free to file a civil sexual assault claim whether:

 - You opted not to prosecute;